Popular New Fishing Technology

 Photo courtesy of The Laker

 In the 1980s, barefoot skiing had its peak popularity.
 While it began as a fun acrobatic trick, the enthusiasm quickly caught on.
 “In the beginning, it was just an act in a ski show,” Zenon elaborates, “but Mike Seipel made it so that anybody could learn.”
 Throughout this decade, adventurous lake lovers sought coaching for this popular sport.
-But similar to skateboarding, its fame has ebbed and flowed with participation popularity through the years.
+But similar to skateboarding, its fame has ebbed and flowed with participation and popularity through the years.
 In response, Zenon focuses on bringing this sport to a broader audience and emphasizes the joys and benefits of barefoot skiing.

 What’s Great About Barefoot Skiing